fragsman/java-exercises/README.md

 1. Find if a number is Prime
 2. Create a Fibonacci sequence using recursion
 3. Check if all the numbers in the array are only odds
+4. Returns the result of a Reverse Polish Notation expression

 ## +Object Exercises
 1. Sort objects using the Comparable interface